How to Build Muscle- The Renegade Guide to Getting Bigger & Stronger

 The first step in the muscle building process is to get lean.
 You should be at least as low as 12% bodyfat before you change your diet up to focus on mass gain.

 If you’re fat and you start eating for size you’re only going to gain fat.
-So get rid of the excess blubber first then worry about getting big.
+So get rid of the excess blubber first and to the point where you can see your abs, then worry about getting big.